chaostreff-flensburg/hacks-on-the-beach-web/content/en/index.md

 There is no separate quiet room.
 The entire event takes place in a long, curved room.

+### Meetups

+#### Danish-German region Toki Pona society annual meeting

+The Danish-German region Toki Pona society works to promote the Toki Pona movement.
+Our annual meeting is co-located with Hacks on the Harbor.
+We invite newcomers to join.

 ### Feedback
 Do you have feedback?
 We have a [Pad](https://md.ctfl.space/hotb24_feedback)